pan-x-c/Trinity-RFT/README.md

 - **GPUs**: at least 2 GPUs

-#### Option A: Install from Source (Recommended)
+#### From Source (Recommended)

-This method gives you full control and is best if you plan to customize or contribute to the project.
+If you plan to customize or contribute to Trinity-RFT, this is the best option.

 ##### 1. Clone the Repository